 Beginners guide to Geocaching: FREE outdoor fun for families

-Now here's an outdoors activity we can all get busy with during the summer holidays (and beyond!): Geocaching!
+Now here's an outdoors activity we can all get busy with during summer: Geocaching!
 And whether you're a seasoned pro, or a total novice, this is one family adventure everyone will love getting out and about for.
 But for those of you who don't (yet) have a Scooby Doo about these fun escapades, then read on for the London for Kidz' beginners guide to Geocaching...

 What is Geocaching?